nivertech/atsd-use-cases/UKAviation/README.md

 ### Example 2
 -------------

-Now that we are familiar with the CAA entity and different metrics, we can, as an alternative to building a configuration from the default portal, create a configuration from the generic widget settings in Chart Lab.
+Now that we are familiar with the CAA entity and different available metrics, we can, as an alternative to building a configuration from the default portal, create a configuration from the generic widget settings in Chart Lab.
 Let us now walk through building a calendar Widget to show the total international passengers traveling from UK airports within the last year.

 The default Chart Lab portal can be found here: